DataDog/datadog-cloudfoundry-buildpack/README.md

 > This feature requires the Datadog Cluster Agent to be installed.
 See [Datadog Cluster Agent BOSH Release](https://github.com/DataDog/datadog-cluster-agent-boshrelease).

 Unified service tagging ties Datadog telemetry together through using three reserved tags: `env`, `service`, and `version`.
-In Cloud Foundry, they are set through the application labels/annotations.
+In Cloud Foundry, they are set through the application labels/annotations and `DD_ENV`, `DD_SERVICE` and `DD_VERSION` environment variables, as shown in the example below:

 ```yaml
  env: